 Here are the completed bog containers, now filled with a peat/perlite mixture and planted.

 In other installations, I have used plastic or rubberized commercial livestock troughs in the same manner.
 Here, the containers are modified 55 gallon poly drums.
-A local brewery bought industrial cleaning products in them before discarding them in my direction.
+A local brewery bought industrial cleaning products in the vessels before discarding them in my direction.
 The drums are easy to cut in half using a circular saw.

 I chopped up an already-mangled garden hose to make the supply line connections to the float valves.
-Installing rigid plumbing may have been better in some ways, but this approach was certainly more expedient.
-The Little Giant float valves also are manufactured with garden hose thread on the inlet side, while the most appealing shutoff valves for the application were also hose bibs, again, with garden hose thread.
+Installing rigid plumbing may have been better in some ways, but this approach was certainly expedient.
+The Little Giant float valves also are manufactured with garden hose thread on the inlet side, while the most appealing shutoff valves for the application were hose bibs, again, with garden hose thread.

 If you are curious where the water for the plants (and the rest of the property) comes from, I have also collected notes about the gravity-fed spring water system.